EnterpriseDB/repmgr/README.md

          3       | node3 | standby_register | t  | 2017-08-17 10:28:55 | standby registration succeeded
          2       | node2 | standby_register | t  | 2017-08-17 10:28:53 | standby registration succeeded

+* `cluster cleanup`

+    Purges monitoring history from the `repmgr.monitoring_history` table to prevent excessive table growth.
+Use the `-k/--keep-history` to specify the number of days of monitoring history to retain.
+This command can be used manually or as a cronjob.

+    This command requires a valid `repmgr.conf` file for the node on which it is executed, either specified explicitly with `-f/--config-file` or located in the current working directory; no additional arguments are required.

 Generating event notifications with repmgr/repmgrd